pblottiere/QSA/docs/src/sandbox/vector/layers.md

 ### Add layers

-To add a polygon layer to a project:
+To add a polygon layer from a geopackage to a project:

 ```` shell
 $ curl "http://localhost:5000/api/projects/my_project/layers?schema=my_schema" \